retypeapp/retype/README.md

 You can install Retype using `npm`, `yarn`, or the `dotnet` CLI.

-From your command line, navigate to a folder location where you have one or more Markdown (.md) files, such as a GitHub project.
+From your command line, navigate to a folder location where you have one or more Markdown `.md` files, such as a GitHub project.

-Next, choose one of the following tools to first install `retypeapp` and then start Retype by using the `retype start` [command](/guides/cli.md#retype-start):
+Next, choose one of the following tools to first install the `retypeapp` and then start Retype by using the `retype start` [command](/guides/cli.md#retype-start):

 +++ NPM
 ```